-In September 2017, a multiple applications policy was introduced, which restricts businesses to the submission of three successful applications within a three-year period or receipt of a maximum of £250,000 over the same period.
-The primary rationale behind this was to encourage businesses to think more strategically about capital related investments planned over a 12 to 18 month period, rather than submitting multiple ad-hoc applications, and to facilitate take-up of the programme by a wider client group.
+In September 2017, a multiple applications policy was introduced, which restricts businesses to the submission of three successful applications within a three-year period, or, receipt of a maximum of £250,000 over the same period.
+The primary rationale behind this was to encourage businesses to plan more strategically about capital-related investments planned over a 12 to 18 month period, and to facilitate engagement with the programme by more businesses.